Randalls 1946-1966

 Randall’s 1946-1966

 Randall’s was initially founded as Randall’s Food Market sometime around 1946 by a gentleman named A.P.
 Randall Jr. Mr. Randall’s first store was located in South Central Houston at 4540 Griggs Road.
-While sources differ on when exactly Mr. Randall opened his store, it became well known in the community as a reliable outpost.
-Early on, the store would be aligned with the Lucky 7 co-op; however, in 1949, Mr. Randall would decide to shift to the new Super Valu co-op.
+While sources differ on when exactly Mr. Randall opened his store, it became well-known in the community as a reliable outpost.
+Early on, the store would be aligned with the Lucky 7 co-op; however, in 1949, Mr. Randall decided to shift to the new Super Valu co-op.
 At this point, the store would come to the attention of Blocker Martin, who already operated stores under the Super Valu banner, and by 1950, Blocker had teamed up with fellow grocer E.K.
 Atwood to buy the busy Randall’s Food Market.
-Atwood had managerial experience with other chains in Houston, and Martin would bring cash flow to the operation making for a successful partnership.
+Atwood had managerial experience with other chains in Houston, and Martin would bring cash flow to the operation, making for a successful partnership.
 After three years of operations, Blocker would choose to expand Randall’s into a chain building its second location and eventually buying E.K.
 Atwood out as a partner.
 However, Atwood would stay on as a company executive for many years.
 By 1954 the new store would open, and it was one of the first modern supermarkets in the area.
-Providing new conveniences that other stores didn’t, Randall’s won over more customers continuing to drive up profits.
+Providing new conveniences that other stores didn’t, Randall’s won over more customers, continuing to drive up profits.
 As a testament to continued success, work on a new store in Pasadena would commence later that same year.
-While the modern stores were doing quite well, the original location at Griggs was starting to see some issues including being a known target for robberies and dealing with a massive fire early on.
-Despite this in September 1955, the Pasadena Randall’s, third in the chain, would hold its grand opening, with Robert Onstead serving as manager of the store.
+While the modern stores were doing quite well, the original location at Griggs was starting to see some issues, including being a known target for robberies and dealing with a massive fire early on.
+Despite this, in September 1955, the Pasadena Randall’s, third in the chain, would hold its grand opening, with Robert Onstead serving as store manager.
 Anyone familiar with the Randall’s story will immediately recognize the Onstead name; they are far more associated with the company than any other family and even hold a connection to the Martin family, as Onstead was Blocker Martin’s son-in-law.
 However, even at this point, young “Bob” was already helping shape the chain’s future.
 Onstead’s grand opening affairs included wrapping the entire store in the at the time, new invention, Saran Wrap.

 The 6019 Belfort location during its grand opening in 1957, the largest Randalls at the time Source: Houston Chronicle Advertisement October 17, 1957

 In the 1950s, the Southside of Houston was growing quickly.
 This growth outpaced the small number of chains operating in the area and dwarfed the efforts of independents.
-There was a need for chain style Supermarkets in South Houston, and Randall’s filled that need.
-The early history of Randall’s shows that the stores they built were similar in size and scope to other local chains like Rice, or Henke & Pillot.
+There was a need for chain-style Supermarkets in South Houston, and Randall’s filled that need.
+The early history of Randall’s shows that the stores they built were similar in size and scope to other local chains like Rice or Henke & Pillot.
 They were simple neighborhood supermarkets, modestly sized, around 15-20k square feet.
 Offering a simple selection of self-service groceries, which was still a somewhat new concept.
-By 1955 the entry of Kroger (through the purchase of Henke’s) signaled the start of significant competition, so to keep up with competition, larger, more elaborate stores were built by Blocker.
+By 1955 the entry of Kroger (through the purchase of Henke’s) signaled the start of significant competition, so to keep up with the competition, larger, more elaborate stores were built by Blocker.
 By 1957 Randall’s was up to its fifth location.
 This new store was the largest in the chain at 22,500 Square Feet and featured the latest conveniences.
 The building was fully air-conditioned (still very novel at the time) and featured 100 feet of refrigerated and 140 feet of frozen foods.
 For comparison, the Griggs store likely had 1/10 of that, if they featured frozen foods at all.
 The new store also featured a lunch counter, soda fountain, and even electric cash registers!
 With this “new generation” of stores, Randall’s was quickly becoming a force of its own.
 By 1959 the chain found itself large enough to “debrand” from the Super Valu Co-Op, although this would mean losing their Pasadena location, which would remain a Super Valu location, for undisclosed but likely contractual reasons.

-An Advertisement from May 1959 the first reference I can find to the “Modern R” logo still in use by the chain in 2022.
+An Advertisement from May 1959 is the first reference I can find to the “Modern R” logo still in use by the chain in 2022.
 Source: Houston Chronicle Advertisement May 14, 1959

 Source: Houston Chronicle Advertisement June 10, 1964